glintshades/stitchpetals/replit.md

-# Stitched Petals - Crochet Flower E-commerce Platform
+# GlintShades - Crochet Flower E-commerce Platform

 ## Overview

-Stitched Petals is a full-stack e-commerce web application specializing in handcrafted crochet flower arrangements.
+GlintShades is a full-stack e-commerce web application specializing in handcrafted crochet flower arrangements.
 The platform features a React frontend with a Node.js/Express backend, utilizing PostgreSQL for data persistence through Drizzle ORM.
 The application showcases beautiful crochet bouquets, potted arrangements, and individual stems with a sophisticated design system built on shadcn/ui components.

 ## User Preferences